osc-em/OSCEM_Schemas/README.md

 ## currently implemented methods
   Life sciences:
-    - cryoEM:
+- **cryoEM**:
-      - single particle analysis
+  - Single particle analysis
   - Tomography:
-        - subtomogram averaging
+    - Subtomogram averaging
-        - cellular tomography
+    - Cellular tomography

 ## Usage
 All schemas are available in YAML format under the directory src/oscem_schemas/schema.
 Files prefixed with oscem_* refer to collections of subschemas, such as those for single particle analysis.
 Schemas with more specific names, like "instrument," represent individual subschemas that can be modularly incorporated into oscem_* schemas.
 By using LinkML generator functions, these schemas can be exported to various formats such as JSON Schema, JSON-LD, OWL, CSV and RDF.
 For metadata validation, we recommend using the JSON Schema versions.